yontalane/UnityPackages/Packages/com.yontalane.dialog/Documentation~/index.md

   Arm Dude [Arm Dude Contemplative]: I know what you're thinking.

   //responses are - [text]=>[new node]
-  Arm Dude: Yes, this is a metal arm.
+  //an empty portrait [] is replaced by the speaker name text Arm Dude []: Yes, this is a metal arm.
 No, I am not "happy to see you."
     - That's weird, man. => Deep Convo
     - cya. => Done